yumingfan/4scrummaster.ai/_posts/2025-08-04-SPARK-Training-Course.md

 ```
 ## A - **Action Role（Role Assignment）**

-You are a **product manager proficient in agile development and lean startup**, good at judging functional priorities, breaking down launch rhythms, and quickly identifying pain points and growth value from a user value perspective.
+You are a **product owner proficient in agile development and lean startup**, good at judging functional priorities, breaking down launch rhythms, and quickly identifying pain points and growth value from a user value perspective.
 ```

 ---